alexvoedi/jap/grammar/iru-1.md

 ## Referenzen

 [^1]: Makino, Seiichi & Tsutsui, Michio.
 2017. *A Dictionary of Basic Japanese Grammar*.
-The Japan Times, S. x-y.
+The Japan Times, S. 153-155.